-Policy Area Indicator 22 Target Performance Please also see ı under Indicator 21 above for additional areas for review.
+Policy Area Indicator 22 Target Performance Please also Please also see under Indicator 21 above for additional areas for review.

 Policy Area Indicator 23 Target Performance W Amount of development, including housing, permitted on allocated sites in the development plan as a % of development plan allocations and as % of total development permitted (ha and units).
 Allocations - 100% permitted by the end of the Plan period on allocated sites.
-Housing (23a) Employment/Mixed use (23b) Community Facilities (23c) Road & Cycle Schemes (23d) vv And as a percentage of total development permitted.
+Employment/Mixed use (23b) Community Facilities (23c) Road & Cycle Schemes (23d) W And as a percentage of total development permitted.
 No target specified in the Plan.
 See commentary below.

-Reason: T in appropri o allov ate. to achieve 33% of the first ta v land an opportunity to com tions in the Plan are for: - All ocatio ns with Housing (Table 1 Ap pendix 2 to this report) - En nploym nent/Mixed Uses (includes li ve/work) (Table 2) - Co - Community Facilities (Table 3) - Ro - Road & Cycle Schemes (Table 4) permission of area ha The target i by the s beer is not h Housing (Table 1): The e review period (end of the fin granted planning permission being achieved.
-See under taken as part of the Local De inancial year 2014/15).
-12.5 on; 18.4% of units allocated er Indicator 21 and 22 for a % of land allocated in terms I have planning permission There is n io targ et specified for the amount of residential units permit ted on allocated sites as a
+Trigger: Failure to achieve 33% of the first target by the formal plan review period.